 Figure 4.
-Evolution in time of the velocity offset of SN H $\alpha$ emission peaks for the 95 SNe II in the current sample.
-Three events are shown: a sub-luminous event, SN 2008bk; a prototype type II-P, SN 1999em; and a faster declining event, SN 2008if.
-A standard error bar for all measurements is given in black, where the origin of the velocity error is outlined in § 2, and the time error is based on average errors of estimated explosion epochs (see Anderson et al. accepted, for a detailed description of that process).
+Evolution in time of the velocity offset of SN H α emission peaks for the 95 SNe II in the current sample.
+Three events are shown: a sub-luminous event, SN 2008bk; a prototype Type II-P, SN 1999em; and a faster declining event, SN 2008if.
+A standard error bar for all measurements is given in black, where the origin of the velocity error is outlined in Section 2, and the time error is based on average errors of estimated explosion epochs (see Anderson et al. 2014 for a detailed description of that process).

-profile morphology from early photospheric epochs to the onset of the nebular phase.
-We focus on a representative sample of models, namely s15N, m15r1, m15r2, m15os m15mlt1, m15mlt3, m15, m15e3p0, m15e0p6, and m15Mdot (see Dessart et al. 2013 for details; these models cover a range of properties for the same mainsequence star mass but different initial rotation rate, mixing-length parameter, core overshooting prescription, or explosion energy).
-We also include model m15mlt1x3, which is evolved the same way as m15 but with a mixing-length-parameter of 1.5 and a mass loss enhanced by a factor of three compared to the standard redsupergiant (RSG) mass loss rates provided by the 'DUTCH' recipe in MESA.
-This produces a low envelope-mass RSG at the time of explosion, which, when exploded to yield a 1.2 B ejecta kinetic energy, yields a Type II-Linear light-curve morphology (see Hillier et al., in prep.).
+a range of properties for the same main-sequence star mass but different initial rotation rate, mixing-length parameter, core overshooting prescription or explosion energy).
+We also include model m15mlt1x3, which is evolved the same way as m15 but with a mixing-length parameter of 1.5 and a mass-loss enhanced by a factor of 3 compared to the standard red supergiant (RSG) mass-loss rates provided by the 'DUTCH' recipe in MESA.
+This produces a low envelope-mass RSG at the time of explosion, which, when exploded to yield a 1.2 B ejecta kinetic energy, yields a II-Linear light-curve morphology (see Hillier et al., in preparation).